Mithsril/MithMaps/README.md

 Void Blade - A mixture of HTS, LGS, TS, CS, and Claymore.
 (Claymore cr1 and r2 sped up by 3 frames)

+Gilded Maul - A mixture of Club, Morningstar, Gclub, Halberd, and etc. (Unfinished)

 -

 Huge shoutout to the following people for helping me: